gottacatchenall/dissertation_prospectus/tex/prospectus.md

 ---
 title: Dissertation Prospectus
 author: M.D.
 Catchen
-abstract: |
-	\textit{La guêpe et l'orchidée font rhizome, en tant que hétérogènes}. \hfill \\\ \hfill \\\ \text{deleuze and guattari, a thousand pleateaus}
 ---

+\textit{La guêpe et l'orchidée font rhizome, en tant que hétérogènes}. \hfill	\\
+\textit{deleuze and guattari, a thousand pleateaus} \hfill \\ \hfill \\

+\textit{Given the nature of all this new shit, you know, I-I-I-I... this could be a-a-a-a lot more, uh, uh, uh, uh, uh, uh, complex, I mean, it's not just, it might not be just such a simple... uh, you know?} \hfill \\ Joel & Ethan Coen, \textit{The Big Lebowski}

 # Introduction

-In Edmond Halley's _Synopsis of the Astronomy of Comets_ (1705), Halley used his friend and colleague Issac Newton's model of gravitation to estimate the orbit of his now eponymous comet.
-Halley conjectured that past observations of 'different' comets, each appearing roughly 76 years after the previous, were in fact the same object, and that the variability in the comet's period was attributable to the variable gravitational influence of Jupiter and Saturn.
+In Edmond Halley's _Synopsis of the Astronomy of Comets_ (1705), Halley used Issac Newton's model of gravitation to estimate the orbit of his now eponymous comet.
+Halley conjectured that past observations of "different" comets, each appearing roughly 76 years after the previous, were in fact the same object, and that the variability in the comet's period was attributable to the variable gravitational influence of Jupiter and Saturn.
 Halley's computations enabled him to predict his comet's eventual return to Earth in 1758, and although he didn't live to observe his prediction come true, his work helped provide the initial validation of much of Newtonian mechanics and Kepler's theory of elliptical orbits.

 The success of Halley's prediction also further (supported) the methods of Cartesian reductionism as the principal ideology in scientific understanding.
 There is no natural system that is not complex.
 The motion of matter is subject to the ever-changing pairwise gravitational forces of all matter in existence, and yet Halley was successful in approximating the universe with the set $A = \{\text{Sun}, \text{Jupiter}, \text{Saturn}, \text{Earth}, \text{Comet} \}$.

 In ecology (and the biological sciences in general), we are not so lucky.
 Ecological systems have long evaded effective prediction not just because they are inherently complex, but also because their complexity is (irreducible) to a set of concepts from which neat and tidy quantitative predictions can be made.
 As an example, consider the Lotka-Volterra model.
-Much like the model of Newtonian gravity Halley applied to his comet, LV is written in the language of coupled-differential equations^[The reality is computing the gravitational dynamics of more than two bodies of comparable mass is, much like ecological modeling, tough.
-Modern astrodynamicists use simulation models for many of the same reasons we advocate their use in ecology, coming up in the main text.].

-Okubo Toy Model.
-In reality, there is at least enough influence on the abundance of each species from the combined factors of environmental and demographic stochasticity, trait-matching, spatial distributions, and so on, that LV doesn't make quantitative predictions.
+Much like the model of Newtonian gravity Halley applied to his comet, LV is written in the language of coupled ordinary-differential equations^[The reality is computing the gravitational dynamics of more than two bodies of comparable mass is, much like ecological modeling, tough.
+Halley was able to work around the infamous three-body problem, but modern astrodynamicists use simulation models for many of the same reasons we advocate their use in ecology, coming up in the main text.].
+Yet, LV doesn't succeed predicting the true abundance of predator-and-prey species with much accuracy, 76 years out or otherwise.
+This is not to say the LV model is not interesting and worthy of study in its own right--it is what Okubo (1972) calls a "toy model".
+The characteristic feature of the LV model are its boom-and-bust limit cycles, and this qualitative behavior is observed in many systems.
+However, for the purposes of inference and forecasting, there is at least enough influence on the abundance of each species from the combined factors of environmental and demographic stochasticity, trait-matching, spatial distributions, and so on, that LV isn't suited for applications in conservation management.

-Explicit quantitative predictions.
-Some systems are inherently hard to predict and there will be lots of uncertainty about our estimate.

 Ecosystems are emergent phenomena, stochastic and variable at all scales.
-In biology, we find that our attempts to reduce a systems down to a set of concepts do not succeed because at any level of biological organization there is internal heterogeneity.

-In community ecology, it seems that atomic level of organization is naturally the Plantonic form of the Individual.
+In biology, we find that our attempts to reduce a systems down to the level of atomic units does not  necessarily succeed because at any level of biological organization there is internal heterogeneity (Levins and Lewontin).
+In community ecology, it seems that atomic level of organization is naturally the individual of a given species.
 Yet, adopting the Platonic form "individual" neglects the immense variability in the processes driving any given individual.
 Certainly this abstraction would cause consternation from the behavioral ecologists down the hall, to the cell biologists studying gene expression, to the biochemists doing, uh, biochemistry.

-This is not to say that we should build ecological models starting from the building blocks of particle physics (Levins 1992), but
+This is not to say that we should build ecological models starting from the building blocks of particle physics (Levins 1992), but instead wemust be cognizant of what our models treat as homogeneous--a false premise in biological systems.